Colonial Filings

 1. Publicly Listed Companies: Firms that have conducted an initial public offering (IPO) and whose shares are publicly traded must file both quarterly and yearly reports.

-• Quarterly Reports (Form 10-Q): These are required for each of the first three quarters of a company’s fiscal year.
-They offer a comprehensive review of a company’s operations, including financial statements, management’s discussion and analysis of financial health and operational results, disclosures on market risk,and internal controls.
+• Quarterly Reports (Form 10-Q): These are mandatory filings made after each of the first three quarters of a company’s fiscal year.
+They offer a comprehensive review of a company’s operations, including financial statements, management’s discussion and analysis of financial health and operational results, disclosures on market risk, and internal controls.

 • Annual Reports (Form 10-K): This report offers an exhaustive summary of a company’s financial activities over the fiscal year.
 It provides more detail than a 10-Q, including audited financial statements, a description of the company’s business, information about executive compensation, and a discussion of risk factors the company faces.